 The algorithm presented in contracts (collapses) arbitrary vertex pairs and not only edges by considering certain vertex pairs as forming a pseudo-edge and proceeding to collapse both edges and pseudo-edges in the same way as in , ( which is the algorithm implemented here).
-However, contracting an arbitrary vertex-pair may result in a non-manifold surface, but the current state of this package can only deal with manifold surfaces, thus, it can only collapse edges.
+However, contracting an arbitrary vertex-pair may result in a non-manifold surface mesh, but the current state of this package can only deal with manifold surface meshes, thus, it can only collapse edges.
 That is, this package cannot be used as a framework for vertex contraction.

 The specific way in which the collapse cost and vertex placement is calculated is called the cost strategy.
 The user can choose different strategies in the form of policies and related parameters, passed to the algorithm.

 The current version of the package provides a set of policies implementing two strategies: the Lindstrom-Turk strategy, which is the default, and a strategy consisting of an edge-length cost with an optional midpoint placement (much faster but less accurate).

 The main characteristic of the strategy presented in , is that the simplified surface mesh is not compared at each step with the original surface mesh (or the surface mesh at a previous step) so there is no need to keep extra information, such as the original surface mesh or a history of the local changes.
 Hence the name memoryless simplification.